numspot/terraform-provider-numspot/docs/data-sources/vpc_peerings.md

 - `ids` (List of String) The IDs of the Vpc peerings.
 - `source_vpc_ip_ranges` (List of String) The IP ranges of the peer Vpcs
 - `source_vpc_vpc_ids` (List of String) The IDs of the peer Vpcs
-- `state_messages` (List of String) Additional information about the states of the Vpc peerings.
 - `state_names` (List of String) The states of the Vpc peerings (`pending-acceptance` \| `active` \| `rejected` \| `failed` \| `expired` \| `deleted`).
 - `tag_keys` (List of String) The keys of the tags associated with the Vpc peerings.
 - `tag_values` (List of String) The values of the tags associated with the Vpc peerings.